Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 You can also visit the Hierapolis ruins, the museum, and a circular boardwalk around one part of the hill.

-The most accessible entrance for wheelchair users at Pamukkale is the south gate, as it has a smooth sidewalk leading up towards the museum and pools.
+The south gate is Pamukkale’s most accessible entrance for wheelchair users, as it has a smooth sidewalk leading up towards the museum and pools.

 9. Why is Pamukkale also called Cotton Castle?